snapt/jobs-frontend-dev/README.md

 # jobs-frontend-dev
 Repo for the Snapt frontend developer evaluation.
 You may fork this repo and then submit your work when ready.
-The entire project should take you between 2 and 6 hours depending on the effort required.

 Please note that we will only ask you to complete this if you are already in the late stages of our interview process.